-The AONB Partnership recognises that Five Estuaries Offshore Wind Farm Ltd intend to build a substation close to the proposed National Grid's proposed substation as part of their East Anglia Green proposals.
+The AONB Partnership recognises that Five Estuaries Offshore Wind Farm Ltd intend to build a substation close to the proposed National Grid's proposed substation as part of that organisations East Anglia Green proposals.

 It welcomes that Five Estuaries Offshore Wind Farm Ltd have appeared to recognise the nationally designated landscapes in identifying potential sites outside any AONB for these major developments as policy dictates.
-The AONB Partnership considers that the any decisions made on which of the proposed substation areas is selected should recognise any potential impacts on the Dedham Vale AONB's Natural Beauty characteristics and ability to deliver statutory purpose.
-This includes any impacts on the AONBs from development in the setting of the nationally designated landscapes.